getnamingo/registry/docs/configuration.md

 This will initialize and configure the audit trail functionality.
 This process ensures that all necessary tables and structures are set up in the registryAudit database, enabling comprehensive auditing of Namingo's operations.

-**Currently, the audit trail setup for Namingo is supported only with MySQL or MariaDB databases.
-If you're using PostgreSQL, you'll need to utilize an external tool for audit logging, such as [pgAudit](https://minervadb.com/index.php/pgaudit-open-source-postgresql-audit-logging/), which provides detailed audit logging capabilities tailored for PostgreSQL environments.**
+**Currently, the audit trail setup for Namingo is supported only with MariaDB databases.
+If you're using PostgreSQL, you'll need to utilize an external tool for audit logging, such as [pgMemento](https://github.com/pgMemento/pgMemento), which provides detailed audit logging capabilities tailored for PostgreSQL environments.**

 #### 1.4.4.
 Setup Backup